-Engagement for the master plan was completed on multiple levels for items identified within the master plan from 2015-2020.
+A multi-level engagement process was utilized for the development of the master plan amendment from 2015-2020.
 Both partner engagement for agency coordination and involvement, and community engagement for general participation by the general public was completed for feedback.
-Below is a high-level summary of public input options.
+Below is a summary of public input options.